lambdacms/lambdacms/README.md

     redirect $ CoreAdminR AdminHomeR
 ```

-Change the function `makeFoundation` to:
+Replace the `makeFoundation` function with the following code, so it will
-*This will create the `admin` user as provided in `settings.yml`.
-It will also run all needed migrations.*
+create the `admin` user as provided in `settings.yml` and run all needed migrations:

 ```haskell
 makeFoundation :: AppSettings -> IO App
 makeFoundation appSettings' = do